natenho/Mockaco/README.md

 ## Status attribute

 Set the HTTP status code for the response.
-Can be a string or a number, as defined in [System.Net.HttpStatusCode](https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode?view=netcore-2.2) enum.
+Can be a string or a number, as defined in [System.Net.HttpStatusCode](https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode?view=netcore-2.2) enumeration.

 If omitted, empty or null, defaults to ```OK``` (200).